-Visibility and access of the subject site are both considered good, as the subject site maintains frontage and is provided vehicular access along 5th Street Southeast, which borders the site to the west.
-This aforementioned roadway provides passerby traffic to the subject project and is generally lightly to moderately traveled, which allows for unimpeded ingress and egress of the subject site.
-The aforementioned roadway also connects with South Main Street (U.S. Highway 319 Business Route) south of the subject site, which provides access throughout the Moultrie market.
+Visibility and access of the subject site are both considered good, as the subject site maintains frontage and is provided vehicular access points along both 26th Avenue Southeast and 5th Street Southeast, which border the site to the north and west, respectively.
+These aforementioned roadways provide passerby traffic to the subject project and are generally lightly to moderately traveled, which allows for unimpeded ingress and egress of the subject site.
+Each of these aforementioned roadways also connects with South Main Street (U.S. Highway 319 Business Route) west/southwest of the subject site, while 26th Avenue Southeast provides direct access to and from U.S. Highway 319, east of the site.
+These arterial roadways provide access throughout the Moultrie market.